jspinoza3/2azerons/README.txt

 - any class defintion which is nested inside a mode and does not have the key/property, LP_buttons, will be interpretted as the desired behaviour of a stand-alone button.
 - You can use the name of the class to specify what button the paradigm pertains to.
 In this case the name of the class would be one of the following:
 - --- a scan code or the name of a button/key as listed in the ahk keylist: https://www.autohotkey.com/docs/KeyList.htm (eg. "sc050" "sc046" "a" "esc" "numpad1")
-- --- one of the acceptable aliases to certain buttons as enumerated in longpressify.ahk by the object LP_buttonByAlias.
+- --- one of the acceptable aliases to certain buttons as enumerated in longpressify.ahk by the object LP_.buttonByAlias.
 These aliases are provided because many keynames in autohotkey are not valid class names. (eg. "one", "two", "forwardslash", "openbracket" as class names would be interpretted as meaning the keys "1" "2" "/" "[")
 - it is also acceptable to name the class anything you want so long as the class has defined the property/key LP_button containing a string which belongs to one of the two categories above. (eg. LP_button := "a", LP_button := "sc046", LP_button := "1", "LP_button"="one")
 - the class can have any properties or methods you desire as long as they do not conflict with some reserved method and properties names which are prefixed with "LP_", which include, but are not limited to the following:
-- --- LP_longDuration: specifies the number of milliseconds the user has to release the button before entering the long press phase (see LP_held and LP_longRepeat below).
+- --- LP_msTillLong: specifies the number of milliseconds the user has to release the button before entering the long press phase (see LP_held and LP_longRepeat below).
 If the user does not define this, a default value of several hundreds will be used
-- --- LP_repeatDuration: specifies the duration, in milliseconds, of the long press phase, after which the repeat phase begins if the button has not been released (see LP_repeat below).
+- --- LP_msTillRepeat: specifies the duration, in milliseconds, of the long press phase, after which the repeat phase begins if the button has not been released (see LP_repeat below).
 If the user does not define this, a default value of several hundreds will be used
-- --- LP_prefix: eg: "$", "*", "~", "".
+- --- LP_prefix: eg: "$", "*", "~".
 This string specifies the hotkey prefix that is to be used to control what what kind of key presses will activate the behaviour paradigm and whether or not the native behaviour of the button will be stifled.
 See https://www.autohotkey.com/docs/Hotkeys.htm for more details.
 Note that 2azerons has not been tested with modifier prefixes.
 - --- the following are some of the methods you can define to specify behaviour of the button
 - --- --- LP_down: called without delay on the button-down event.
 Only used in special circumstances
 - --- --- LP_shortUp: called if button is released prior to entering the long press phase